Poor planning often results in miserable campers and damage to natural and cultural resources. Trip planning is important as it:

 - Select appropriate destinations that match your goals, skills, and abilities and plan trip activities to match your goals, skills, and abilities.

-- Gain knowledge of the area you plan to visit from land managers, maps, and literature.
+- Gain knowledge of the area you plan to visit from land managers, other hikers, maps, and literature.
 Use trail guides and the internet to perform as much research as possible prior to the trip.

 - Know the weather forecast in advance